swyxio/swyxdotio/content/writing/nontechnical/no-code-rpa.md

 ## Comparison with RPA

-RPA does "Workflow Automation" and "NLP/OCR" more than the latter "Site Builders" and "App builders" stuff.
+RPA does "Workflow Automation" and "NLP/OCR" stuff more than the latter "Site Builders" and "App Builders" stuff.
 But what they DO do, is very focused on the enterprise usecase.
 For example:

 - [Excel Automation](https://www.youtube.com/watch?v=MBl-3Yb30FA&t=5491s)
 - [PDF Automation](https://www.youtube.com/watch?v=MBl-3Yb30FA&t=9986s)